 At primary school I enjoyed Brer Rabbit, The Twits and the Just William series.
 I read them over and over and loved them literally to bits.
 In secondary school I chose mostly thrillers and whodunits: books by Agatha Christie, Alistair Maclean and Arthur Conan Doyle.
 In my late teens I discovered Coleridge, Hemingway and a raft of other wonderful writers too numerous to mention.
 I fell in love with words and ideas, and began to read voraciously.
 I started to write, too, filling whole exercise books with inelegant haiku and wildly improbable stories.

-I have had a few different jobs over the years: apple picker, rice farmer, missionary, English teacher and radio producer.
+I have had a few different jobs over the years: apple picker, rice farmer, English teacher and radio producer.
 Through all those seasons of life, I continued to read and write.
 Some of my writing appeared in poetry journals and newspaper travel supplements.
 My first children’s book, Sophie and the Albino Camel, was published by Andersen Press and won the Glen Dimplex award for children’s fiction.

 Hope you enjoy browsing this site.